elliotBraem/draw-a-ui/README.md

 ![A demo of the app](./demo.gif)

-This works by just taking the current canvas SVG, converting it to a PNG, and sending that png to gpt-4-vision with instructions to return a single html file with tailwind.
+This works by just taking the current canvas SVG, converting it to a PNG, and sending that png to gpt-4-vision with instructions to return a single jsx file with styled components.

 > Disclaimer: This is a demo and is not intended for production use.
 It doesn't have any auth so you will go broke if you deploy it.